 }

-A collection/series can also have an identifier, provided using the identifier element.
-The identifier must be a URI:
+A collection/series may also contain an identifier, provided using the identifier

 "belongsTo": {